ptkaczynski/profile_site/content/authors/admin/_index.md

 My work has focused on wild, non-human primates as model species to address these questions.
 As most populations of these animals are under threat due to anthropogenic activity, I hope to ascertain how group-living may mediate or exaggerate human-related threats to population persistence and survival.

+Prior to a career in academia, I worked as an ecological consultant on coastal conservation projects, and before that as a medical writer.

-Outside of science, I'm a long-suffering Pompey fan, comic book enthusiast, and hobbyist photographer and illustrator.
+Outside of work, I'm a long-suffering Pompey fan, comic book enthusiast, and hobbyist photographer and illustrator.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.